Ivan Oleynikov

-Ivan Antonovich Oleynikov (Иван Антонович Олейников; born 24 August 1998) is a Russian football player who plays for Krylia Sovetov Samara.
+Ivan Antonovich Oleynikov (Иван Антонович Олейников; born 24 August 1998) is a Russian football player who plays for CSKA Moscow.
 He is deployed as an attacking midfielder or winger on either side of the field.

 Club career

 He made his debut for the main squad of CSKA Moscow on 20 September 2017 in a Russian Cup game against Avangard Kursk.
 He made his second appearance on 10 October 2018 in a Russian Cup game against Tyumen.

 On 22 February 2019, Oleynikov had joined Fakel Voronezh on loan until the end of the season.
 He made his Russian Football National League debut for Fakel on 3 March 2019 in a game against Khimki.

 On 19 June 2019, Oleynikov left CSKA Moscow to join Shinnik Yaroslavl on a permanent transfer.

 On 2 July 2022, Oleynikov signed with Russian Premier League club Akhmat Grozny for one year with an option to extend for three more years.
 He made his RPL debut for Akhmat on 16 July 2022 against Spartak Moscow.

 On 25 February 2024, Oleynikov extended his contract with Akhmat to June 2027.

 On 5 August 2024, Oleynikov moved to Krylia Sovetov Samara on a three-year contract.

+On 9 September 2026, he returned to his first club CSKA Moscow and signed a contract until June 2029.